Dr. Donald L. Nathanson - The Role of Affect in Learning to Read - How Shame Exacerbates Reading Difficulties

 Distraction and Affect:

-Dr. Donald Nathanson: It’s so much taken for granted that small children are distractible that we don’t ask often enough what does that mean that they’re distractible?
+Dr. Donald Nathanson: It’s so much taken for granted that small children are distractible, that we don’t ask often enough what does that mean that they’re distractible?
 But the answer is pretty simple.
-In the young child, every time one of these affect spotlights go off and points attention somewhere, that’s where the child is going to look and is going to look in the way motivated by that particular affect.
+In the young child, every time one of these affect spotlights go off and points attention somewhere, that’s where the child is going to look, and is going to look in the way motivated by that particular affect.

 Let’s say you’re in a classroom situation and some other kid drops a book to the floor and it makes a loud thump.
 Everybody in the room is going to look toward that sound.
 At that moment they’ve been distracted, but they aren’t really distracted.
 Tract, of course means pulled, as in a tractor.
 So distracted means they’re pulled away from what they’ve been interested in a moment ago, and now the affect with that sharp noise triggers what we call the range of surprise to startle.
-The thumping book is a sudden on, sudden off stimulus and we call that the range between surprise and startle.
+The thumping book is a sudden- on, sudden- off stimulus and we call that the range between surprise and startle.
 What that does is it turns off anything that had been going on in our minds at that time.
 We are now prepared to look at whatever might have caused the startle because the affect of surprise-startle is the reset button to the affect system.

 Now that the reset button has been pushed by the thump of the book falling, our mind is completely blank, we go over to try to figure out what that was and we have become distracted.
 We’re tracted, we’re drawn over to that startle.
-Similarly, when another child starts talking the kid is going to look over to the source of that conversation.
+Similarly, when another child starts talking, the kid is going to look over to the source of that conversation.
 That’s normal.

-What we do in classrooms is the teacher says, in effect, you should be embarrassed to change your attention from what that kid’s doing by making noise or waving and doing tricks or clowning.
+What we do in classrooms is the teacher says to the kids, in effect; you should be embarrassed to change your attention from what that kid’s doing by making noise or waving and doing tricks or clowning.
 You should be embarrassed that you left the task at hand to pay attention to that kid.
-We use shame to maneuver and manipulate children in the education process.

 Shame Disables Reading: